 - The Archives

 We started with a large archive, the major part being the Minute Books of the pre-nationalisation undertakings in the South West plus other archival material collected by Peter Lamb since 1980.
 In recent years the small national library has been extended with considerable additions of reference books including Garcke’s Manuals, Electricians and Electrical Reviews rescued from both the CEGB and Electricity Council disbanded libraries.
-We have also developed a large web site : www.swehs.co.uk , which is accessed world-wide with enquiries on electricity history.
+We have also developed a large web site : www.wpehs.co.uk , which is accessed world-wide with enquiries on electricity history.
 These number about 40 to 50 a year and come from a wide variety of countries, including USA, Australia, India, which are dealt with by roughly six archivists once a month on the second Thursday in the month.
-We have assisted and are at the present time assisting the BBC in the preparation of a variety of programmes.
+We have assisted the BBC and other TV companies in the preparation of a variety of programmes.